-Maria E Harrysson is an artist based in Malmö, Sweden.
+Maria E Harrysson is an artist based in Malmö and Blekinge, Sweden.

 "In my art I process the decaying world and the complex relation between man and nature – through drawings, objects, installations and film.
 I turn standard materials and cheap everyday objects into a melancholic story with several endings.
 I believe we need to speak and communicate in so many different ways to be able to get through.
 This is my reaction to the frustration I feel towards how we treat nature, at the same time as we admire it.
 How we cherry-pick the things we want and leave the rest to rot.
 I fear the future and that fear is my catalyst as an artist.
 I retell and reconstruct circumstances and news as an attempt to formulate a poetic and visual approach.